 She stands alone on playground in kindergarten.
 In isolation from groups of other kids.

-She invites herself; no luck to fit in.
+She invites herself—no luck to fit in.
 In her mind she thinks she might be invisible.
 So she tries to understand and explore this phenomenon.
 As a matter of fact, she decides that when she grows up, what she really wants to do is to understand.
 To have all the answers.
 Because grown ups seem to know it all.
 In that way she may never have to feel this way again.
-To be alone in the world filled with people
+To feel alone in the world of people.

 She starts elementary school next summer.
 She is excited.
 Excited to meet other kids and bond and learn and play together.
 Suddenly she has similar experiences as ones in kindergarten.
 She is disappointed.
 She moves on from this grade to the next but nothing changes.
 She stops and looks around and realises that this does not only happen to her.
 She concludes that maybe this is how the world is.
 This is how life is.
 Because no one seems to notice at all.
 Little does she know that all are bottled up and bothered within.

 That was about twenty five years ago.
 Today she works in tech, capable and even much so than her male counterparts.
 But how often does she have to keep asking herself if she is hired just to balance the sheets?
 She hears and comes across the word diversity about fifty seven times per day.
 How does she get to this precise number?
 Not really.
 It is made up to get your attention without having to scream.
 Let’s just say she thinks the word diversity might be the new hot pants in today’s vocabulary alongside machine learning, agile software development, and design systems.

 There are many real scenarios like the one above that happen to real people like you and me and your neighbour or your best friend.
 All real scenarios are different in many ways and yet quite similar.
 Some scenarios are rather much painful than others whilst some are not quite so.
 Some are full of surprises and excitement.
 And still, as humanity moving forward, I believe the outcome is that we get to learn from all of them and evolve for the better.